meshery/meshery/docs/pages/functionality/smi-conformance.md

 ##### Provenance of Test Results

 Each participating service mesh project will be asked to incorporate the conformance tool, Meshery, into their CI pipelines, or alternatively, to manually run the conformance test suite when a release of the service mesh project is made.
 The conformance tool will run the test suite and automatically update the conformance dashboard when the test is complete.
 In order to ensure provenance of test results that represent a given service mesh, each project will be asked to identify one or more github accounts that will be used for publishing the tests.
-Ideally, this github account is a `servicerobot` account used within the project’s CI pipeline.
+Ideally, this github account is a *servicerobot* account used within the project’s CI pipeline.

 This method of providing verification of results is similarly used for the service mesh projects that also use Meshery to provide their performance test results.

-Each service mesh project needs to identify their `servicerobot` account, by updating this list `httpsmeshery.iosmi-conformancesm-service-accounts`.
-Identify a given Meshery Provider user and designate their “CI service account”.

 ### **Publishing Test Results**

 1. A public-facing report will display the current and historical status of individual service mesh capabilities with each of the SMI specifications.
 1. The report will be visual in nature, but also be available as a yaml file.
-Dashboard to be published publicly here `httpsmeshery.iosmi-conformance` (currently, listed on `httpslayer5.iolandscape#smi`).
+The dashboard will be published publicly on our [SMI Conformance](https/meshery.io/smi-conformance) page.
+It is currently listed on the [Landscape](https/layer5.io/landscape#smi) page
 1. Reports tracking the history of service mesh versions, SMI spec versions and their compatibility will be stored.